friendsincode/ELS-Plus/README.md

 ### How to install
-1. Copy the `ELS-FiveM` folder to `cfx-server\resources\`
+1. Copy the `els-plus` folder to `cfx-server\resources\`
-2. Add `ELS-FiveM` to `server.cfg`
+2. Add `start els-plus` to `server.cfg`
 3. Add `add_ace resource.RESOURCE_NAME command.add_ace allow` to `server.cfg`
    remember to replace `RESOURCE_NAME` with the name of this resource.
+4. Modify settings via ini file how you see fit.
-4. Add your user to the `group.admin` principle to allow you to use the elscar commmand to spawn a vehicle
+5. If you set AllowAdminOnly to `true` Add your user to the `group.admin` principal with the following `add_principal identifier.[license||steam]:id# group.admin` to allow you to use the elscar commmand to spawn a vehicle.
+6. You can also add custom groups to els-plus to allow better control on who you wish to use the command.

-### How to add ELS Vehicles to ELS-FiveM
+### How to add ELS Vehicles to ELS-Plus
 1. Create add-on/replace Vehicle with stream folder and relevant files.
-2. In `__resource.lua` add the `VCF` xml file to the `files` list.
+2. In `__resource.lua` of that add-on/replace vehicle add the `VCF` xml file to the `files` list.
+3. Make sure to validate the xml file to avoid issues with vehicle not showing up.
-3. Add `is_els 'true'` to bottom of `__resource.lua`.
+4. Add `is_els 'true'` to bottom of `__resource.lua`.
-4. Restart Server
+5. Restart Server
-5. Profit
+6. Profit

 #### Important Notes

-- When running the rcon command `restart ELS-FiveM` or `start ELS-FiveM`.
+- When running the rcon command `restart els-plus` or `start els-plus`.
-Make sure you restart any resources that have ELS vehicles.
-- Make sure ELS-FiveM is located below all ELS enabled vehicle stream resources in the `server.cfg` file.

 ## Contribute
 if you are a developer and  would like to contribute any help is welcome!